-Read the job search statistics below and ask yourself this question.
-Other than Stewart, Cooper & Coon, can you remember any other company in our field that publishes their performance statistics on the web for everyone to see?
-Our transparency continues to lead all U.S. executive search and corporate outplacement companies in this regard and we have done so consistently for ten consecutive years.
-Our transparency should tell you a great deal about us.
+Read the job search statistics below and contemplate this question.
+Aside from Stewart, Cooper & Coon, are you aware of any other company in our field that publishes their performance statistics on the web for everyone to see?
+Our transparency continues to lead all U.S. executive search and corporate outplacement companies in this regard and we have done so consistently since our inception.
+Our transparency should convey a great deal about us.
 The analysis below is provided to facilitate a better reader understanding of movement in SC&C’s experiences with executive employment trends.

 |Stewart, Cooper & Coon – Executive Job Search Statistics|